PSYCHOL 4202 - Current Issues in Psychology

 Learning & Teaching Activities

-Learning & Teaching ModesThis component of the course involves compulsory attendance at a series of research training seminars.
-The rest involves independent student learning, consultations with supervisors and the course co-ordinator.
+Learning & Teaching ModesThis course involves compulsory attendance at a series of highly interactive participatory sessions.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The information below is provided as a guide to assist students in engaging appropriately with the course requirements.